SupaxInc/data-structure-and-algorithms/README.md

     - Space Complexity: O(1)

     **Solution:** Sort the numbers to easily find duplicates together, then use a loop for 1st index and a 2nd loop that has a two pointer approach to help reach target 0.

+    1. Sort the array first (to group duplicates together)
+    2. Skip duplicates for the first number (i)
+        1. If we don’t skip the first number you’ll end up with the same result sets twice.
+        2. E.g. For array: [-1, -1, -1, 2] → [-1, -1, 2], [-1, -1, 2]
+    3. Skip duplicates for the second number (l) after finding a valid triplet

     **Unique uses:**